OpenChain-Project/Reference-Material/FAQ/3.0/en/faq.md

 ### Who Conforms To The OpenChain Standards?

-We maintain a list of organizations decide to publicly announce OpenChain Conformant Programs through our website.
+We maintain a list of organizations decide to publicly announce OpenChain Conformant Programs through our website:

 https://www.openchainproject.org/community-of-conformance